The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 No, that's very correct.

-Uh over the last nine months, gasoline demand has gone up at the rate of two and a half new refineries a year.
+Over the last nine months, gasoline demand has gone up at the rate of two and a half new refineries a year.

 And we can't build that kind of capacity.

-Uh the industry has never been able to build that kind of capacity.
+The industry has never been able to build that kind of capacity.

-So every year, if demand goes up that much, certainly we can do some things at existing refineries, and I think every refinery company is doing something at existing refineries to increase their capacity, but it's being far outpaced by demand growth.
+So every year, if demand goes up that much, certainly we can do some things at existing refineries.

-So, in fact, we're getting more and more dependent on imports.
+So in fact, we're getting more and more dependent on imports.

 Of gasoline, not oil.